alxxtexxr/HierGAT-2025/README.md

 3. Run `sh tt_[dataset]_2025.sh` again to execute Stage 2.

 ## Test the Model
-Examples on MPHOI-72: Once you have obtained the pre-trained models for all subject groups, you can get the cross-validation results by running:
+Example on MPHOI-72: Once you have obtained the pre-trained models for all subject groups, you can get the cross-validation results by running:
 ```bash
 mkdir visualizations # If you haven't created the directory yet